The Hubbard Model: One dimension

 \section{One dimension}

-In a tour-de-force of mathematical physics, the 1d Hubbard chain was exactly solved by the Bethe-ansatz method\footnote{The Bethe Ansatz solution of the Hubbard model is incomplete in the sense that it affords analytic extraction of response functions only in certain limiting cases.
-Numerical methods (or bosonization) are still required in order to evaluate general response functions.}~\cite{Lieb1968}.
+In a tour-de-force of mathematical physics, the 1d Hubbard chain was exactly solved by the Bethe-ansatz method\footnote{The Bethe Ansatz solution allows to calculate the spectrum and the many-body eigenstates of the one-dimensional Hubbard model.
+Calculating correlation functions is more difficult.}~\cite{Lieb1968}.
 For this as well as more general 1d problems, such as the Hubbard model on various relatively narrow width ladders and cylinders, much more is known than for higher dimensional cases.
 Particularly powerful numerical methods can be deployed, as discussed in \S~\ref{DMRG} below.
 In addition, a weak-coupling renormalization group (RG) - known colloquially as ``$g$-ology'' in reference to the various couplings $g\nd_a$ - leads to a rich set of results involving multiple ``intertwined orders'' in the sense that the interactions that promote charge-density-wave, spin-density-wave, and singlet and triplet superconducting correlations evolve in a complex, interrelated fashion under RG.

 Moreover, at long distances and low energies, the properties of all such 1d systems are describable by a limited set of free boson conformal field theories, \ie\ the physics is that of a small number of weakly interacting, linearly dispersing bosonic collective modes.
 Distinct quantum phases of matter are generically classified by possible discrete broken symmetries, and by the number of gapless modes (\ie\ the ``central charge'') and the quantum numbers (spin, charge, crystal-momentum) associated with each such mode~\cite{linbalentsfisher,emerymezachar}.
 The relation between the microscopic fermionic degrees of freedom and the bosonic modes, called ``bosonization'', can be complicated in specific cases, but is in principle understood in general.